cellgeni/projman/README.md

 ### Add user server to proxy entries

+When `create_intance.sh` from the root folder is used, the user is added automatically to the proxy server.
+If you want to add it manuall, you can follow this steps:
 1. `cd proxy-server`
 2. `./connect.sh`
 3. `./projman/add_user.sh <username> <server_ip>`

 ### Teardown

-To tear down the proxy or a user server, change directory to that folder and then run `terraform destry`.
+To tear down the proxy or a any created user server, change directory to that folder and then run `terraform destry`.

 ## porjMan